streamnative/pulsar-hub/protocol-handlers/aop/0.0.1/aop.md

 # Overview

 AoP (AMQP on Pulsar) supports AMQP0-9-1 protocol and it is backed by Pulsar.
-AoP is implemented as a Pulsar [protocol handler](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/protocol/ProtocolHandler.java) with the protocol name of "amqp".
+AoP is implemented as a Pulsar [ProtocolHandler](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/protocol/ProtocolHandler.java) with the protocol name of "amqp".
 The AoP protocol handler is built as a `nar` file and it is loaded when the Pulsar broker starts.

 # Installation